rox-architecture/RODEOS/assets/markdown/ROBOCEPTION_BOXPICK_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The SilhouetteMatch module is introduced as an optional component that operates internally on the rc_cube, requiring a separate license for use, as detailed in section 9.5.
+<chunk_context>The SilhouetteMatch module is introduced as an optional component that operates internally on the rc_cube system, requiring a separate license for use, as detailed in section 9.5.
 It is important to note that this module is not compatible with camera pipelines of the zivid or blaze types, indicating specific limitations in its application.
-This information aligns with the document's broader focus on the functionalities and licensing requirements of various modules within the rc_cube system.</chunk_context>
+This information aligns with the document's broader focus on the functionalities and licensing requirements of various modules within the rc_cube ecosystem.</chunk_context>
 <chunk>### 6.3.6.1 Einführung

 Das SilhouetteMatch-Modul ist ein optionales Modul, welches intern auf dem rc_cube läuft, und benötigt eine eigene Lizenz (Abschnitt 9.5), welche erworben werden muss.